 href

-does not start with the current site’s origin, identifying it as an external link. - Setting Attributes: If a link is external, it sets the
+does not start with the current site’s origin (your domain name, such as designertofullstack.com), identifying it as an external link. - Setting Attributes: If a link is external, it sets the

 target